-Executive Meddling: Kiki drinks coffee in the Japanese version, but it's changed to hot chocolate in the English dub.
-This is because Disney were worried that Moral Guardians would complain about a child drinking coffee.
+- Executive Meddling: Kiki drinks coffee in the Japanese version, but it's changed to hot chocolate in both English dubs.
+This is because the translators could have been worried that Moral Guardians would complain about a child drinking coffee.

-What Could Have Been: Hayao Miyazaki was originally only going to produce the film, with Sunao Katabuchi directing.
-The original script writer dropped out and Miyazaki re-wrote the script himself, taking on reigns as director.
+- What Could Have Been: Hayao Miyazaki was originally only going to produce the film, with Sunao Katabuchi directing.
+The original script writer dropped out and Miyazaki re-wrote the script himself, taking the reins as director.
 Katabuchi remained on as assistant director.